 Karayneva’s inspiration for Propy came from Airbnb and Amazon’s simple interfaces for online purchasing.
 “For the first time a platform could be Amazon for real estate, where a buyer remotely can click on a property, pay for it, and get a title deed.
 The title deed is secured by blockchain,” she said.
 “Without a blockchain, the authorities would not trust us.
 The brokers and sellers and buyers would not trust us.”

-It sounds like Propy could simplify cross-border property purchasing.
-Janet Choynowski of Immobel.com, a service that provides translations to Sotheby’s International Realty’s and Century 21’s global listings, agrees with some caution.
+Janet Choynowski of Immobel.com, a service that provides translations to Sotheby’s International Realty’s and Century 21’s global listings and which is not affiliated with Propy, commented on the idea of blockchain in real estate generally, saying:

 “While the newest technologies can be put to excellent use in the global market, they need to be customized and deployed with a true understanding of how the market works for the professionals on the ground, and how to best support them with their unique challenges and needs,” she told Inman in an email.